 - Unwanted assumptions should be avoided – A survey is about getting factual data and assumptions should be avoided.

 - Greater than required length – If there are too many questions than the chances of getting them answered is very less.
 In a busy schedule no one is willing to give answer for too many question.
 So try to keep it short and to the point.
-A good questionnaire is short and precise to fulfil the requirement, try to keep it under 1 or 2 pages.
+A good questionnaire is short and precise to fulfil the requirement, try to keep it under 1 page.

-- Subjective Questions – Until and unless it is very necessary to get the opinion of the user or targeted group, subjective or open ended questions should be avoided.
+- Subjective Questions – Until and unless it is very necessary to get the opinion of the user or targeted group, subjective or open-ended questions should be avoided.
 This is because everyone have a different perspective and the answer received might not give any useful information.
-It will be difficult to quantify and present and yo might not receive complete information.
+It will be difficult to quantify and present.
 It is also seen that people start narrating their experiences in open-ended questions which does not add much value to the research being conducted.
 It also takes a lot of space, time and efforts so should be avoided.

 - Contradicting questions – Before getting a questionnaire filled make sure to read it three to four-time.
 This is to ensure no question is contradicting or repeating.